Salmon party balls are a classic retro appetizer made for entertaining. This easy make-ahead recipe mixes canned salmon with cream cheese

 Can salmon party balls be made ahead?

 Yes.
-Make the salmon mixture ahead of time, shape and coat the ball, then refrigerate until serving.
-This recipe is ideal for holiday entertaining and party prep.
+Make the salmon mixture ahead, shape and coat it, then refrigerate until serving time.
+It’s ideal for holiday and party prep.

 What do you serve with salmon party balls?

-Salmon party balls are best served with crackers, toasted baguette slices, or crisp vegetables such as celery and cucumber.
+Serve with crackers, toasted baguette slices, or crisp veggies like celery and cucumber.

 How long will a salmon party ball keep in the refrigerator?